Rosenthal (company): History

 In 1997, Rosenthal AG was 90% owned by the British-Irish Waterford Wedgwood Group.
-Rosenthal was the market leader for high-quality porcelain and glassware in Germany and was the world market leader in conjunction with Waterford Wedgwood.
+Rosenthal was the market leader for high-quality porcelain and glassware in Germany.
 In the year 2000, the company took over the Hutschenreuther brand and Hutschenreuther-Werk B in Selb.

 In June 2008, the Waterford Wedgwood Group wanted to divest the Rosenthal share package due to liquidity difficulties.
 At this time, around 1,100 employees were employed worldwide.
 The company, faced with insolvency by the subsequent collapse of Waterford Wedgwood, filed for insolvency on 9 January 2009.
 The subsequent insolvency proceedings of Rosenthal AG were opened on 1 April 2009 by the District Court.
 On 20 July 2009, a sale was announced to an Italian company, Sambonet Paderno Industrie (Arcturus Group).
 Founded on 1 August 2009, Rosenthal GmbH is an independent part of Sambonet Paderno Industrie (Arcturus Group).
 The Rosenthal company headquarters remain in Selb under the managing director Pierluigi Coppo.

 The Rosenthal Archive, a collection of around 15,000 exhibits from 130 years of company history, were purchased by the Oberfranken Foundation on 12 August 2009 and is provided as a permanent loan to the Porzellanikon, the State Museum of Porcelain in Hohenberg an der Eger, Selb.
 These include nearly all product designs, from the company's foundation to today, as well as originals designed by artists such as Salvador Dalí, Andy Warhol, Wilhelm Wagenfeld and Walter Gropius.